Enhance your ECommerce Marketplace

 - Internal links.
 Building out your internal links helps users navigate between pages and enable them to find more answers about your products or services.

 - Backlinks.
 Acquiring backlinks can be a tricky process if you aren’t careful.
 Paying for links, as was done in the past, is considered blackhat SEO and subject to penalties.
 Look to acquire links from reputable, related sources to increase the flow of healthy link juice and trust.
 Remove toxic links to keep your rankings in good standing.

 - Blog strategy.
 Your Shopify site may benefit from regular, consistent blog posts to enhance its SEO strategy and build authority.
 Be sure to follow all of the on-page SEO recommendations listed on this Shopify SEO checklist to optimize your blog posts.
 Don’t forget to attribute any appropriate tags for your blog posts as well.

 - HTTPS.
 An eCommerce site without HTTPS may be considered “unsafe” by Google and other search engines.
 Secure your site with data encryption to ensure you do not miss out on any sales.

 - Any necessary redirects.
 Old links, out-of-stock items, and other unneeded pages should redirect to current or relevant pages for proper navigation and user experience.

 - A helpful 404 page.
 Should your users encounter a 404 error, make sure their buying experience does not end there.
 Build a 404 page that provides them with the means to continue searching for products or return to the homepage.

 - Intuitive site structure.
-Search engines and users should be able to understand how to navigate your site in order to locate any page.
+Search engines and users should be able to understand how to navigate your site to locate any page.

 - Optimized images.
 Add descriptive alt text to each of your images to accommodate image searches and to keep your site ADA-friendly.
 Keywords within the text can also help users find what they're looking for while adding relevancy to search queries.

 Additional Shopify SEO Tips

 - Want an even bigger advantage?
 Here are some Shopify SEO tips to help your site stand out from the crowd and deliver a great user experience to your customers (and an organized, optimized site for Google and the search engines):